xebialabs-community/xld-terraform-enterprise-plugin/README.md

 Done
 ```

-if you look at a sample package that instantiates several Terraform modules, please look at
+if you look for sample packages that instantiates several Terraform modules, please look at

 ```
 xl apply -f xebialabs/aws_module.yaml
 ```
 ## Features

+### Infrastructure

+1. Describe the connection to Terraform Enterprise using `terraformEnterprise.Organization`
+2. Add the workspace definition using `terraformEnterprise.Workspace` as a child of the Organization.
+3. Add a provider using `terraformEnterprise.Provider` or dedicated Cloud Public Provider `
+    * Amazon Web Service `terraformEnterprise.AwsProvider`
+    * Microsoft Azure `terraformEnterprise.AzureProvider`
+    * Google Cloud `terraformEnterprise.GCPProvider`

+Note: it's possible to create your own provider.

 ### Mappers